nikhildeopujari2007/Devops-Tutorials/Linux-Guide/07-file-Parcing/README.md

+# File Parsing Commands in Linux

-Here is a cheat sheet for grep, sed, and awk, three powerful command-line utilities for text processing in Unix-like systems:
+Here is a cheat sheet for grep, sed, awk and find four powerful command-line utilities for text processing in Unix-like systems:

-**1. grep (Global Regular Expression Print)**
+## **1. grep (Global Regular Expression Print)**

     Purpose :
         Search for patterns in files and print lines matching the pattern.